 CONCLUSION

 The chicken population were well differentiated into three distinct groups by genetic distance and population structure values.
-Normal feathered and broiler strains had low genetic closeness between them an indication of the level of intermixing between both strains whereas normal and frizzle feathered strains are closely related to each other.
+Normal feathered and broiler strains had low genetic closeness between them, an indication of the level of intermixing between both strains whereas normal and frizzle feathered strains are closely related to each other.
 These variations occurred as a result of the series of changes undergone by the different strains over the years and the fact that there might have been introgression along the line in the parent stock of the two strains or during the selection process in their development.

-The use of PIT 1 as a marker is highly polymorphic, informative and suitably applicable in the genetic characterization of the Nigerian chicken populations.
-The fact that there is a high degree of admixture/ interbreeding resulting in differences in the gene pool, calls for an urgent further cataloguing and characterization of Nigerian chickens to have a national picture of their genetic diversity as well as putting in place a genetic improvement and breeding programme to avoid the erosion of the genetic potentials of the local chicken strains.
+The use of PIT 1 as a marker is highly polymorphic, informative, and suitably applicable in the genetic characterization of the Nigerian chicken populations.
+The fact that there is a high degree of admixture/ interbreeding resulting in differences in the gene pool, calls for urgent further cataloguing and characterization of Nigerian chickens to have a national picture of their genetic diversity as well as putting in place a genetic improvement and breeding programme to avoid the erosion of the genetic potentials of the local chicken strains.

 REFERENCES